raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-viewing-reports.md

 ---
 keywords: faq;frequently asked questions;analytics for target;a4T;report;reports;view reports;reporting;counting methodology;impressions;visitors;visits;default metric;activity conversions;unspecified
-description: Find answers to questions that are frequently asked about viewing reports when using Analytics for Target (A4T).
-A4T lets you use Analytics reporting for Target activities.
+description: Find answers to questions that are frequently asked about viewing reports when using Analytics for [!DNL Target] (A4T).
+A4T lets you use Analytics reporting for [!DNL Target] activities.
 title: Find Answers to Questions About Viewing Reports with A4T?
 feature: Analytics for Target (A4T)
 exl-id: a02eeb34-3975-424b-a046-e51f10ae1823